DavidJCobb/pokecustomemerald/ROADMAP.md

     * Dupes Clause Shiny Exception (None/Replace Prior/Always Allow)
       * Replace Prior: "If you encounter a Shiny Pokemon after having already obtained a Pokemon of the same species, you may catch the shiny and replace the other Pokemon.
 The replaced Pokemon will be treated as if it has fainted."
   * Deactivation (Never/After Champion/After Rayquaza/After All Legendaries)
+* Pokemon centers
+  * Monetary cost to heal
+  * Cap on Pokemon Center use count
+    * Initial count
+    * Add uses after every trainer battle (*amount*)
+    * Add uses after every Gym battle (*amount*)
+    * Add uses after every rival battle (*amount*)
+    * Add uses after every Elite Four run (*amount*)
+    * Add uses after every legendary caught or defeated (*amount*)
+  * Disable other healing NPCs (No/Recurring/All)
+    * *"Recurring" disables all reusable overworld heals, e.g. the house north of the desert, while leaving one-time scripted/cutscene heals enabled.
+(But we should probably come up with a list of both such heals first.
+I don't actually remember if there* are *one-time scripted heals in this specific game.)*
 * Pokemon types
   * Control player types
     * Enabled (Yes/No)